Session 1: June 9th-June 20th, 2014;

 All of our rotations are led by experienced professionals many of whom are teachers and educators during the year.
 Our rotations provide our campers with a well-rounded and enriching summer experience.
 Campers get to try new things, acquire new skills and find new hobbies that they will carry with them through-out the school year.
 Rotations open up new worlds to campers helping them to discover more about the world and themselves.

-Chaverim campers will have swimming three times a week.
-At least once a week they will have instructional swim with the JCC’s highly trained swim instructors.
+Bonim campers will have swimming three times a week.
+At least once a week they will have organized swim games with the JCC’s highly trained swim instructors.